duanegoodner/xiangqigame/docs/01_core_home.md

 ## Engine Settings and Data Collection

+This project prioritizes the ability to explore inner-workings of the AI engine with flexible engine settings and in-game data collection.

 ### AI engine parameters that can be modified via the command line interface:
 - Minimax search depth
 - Bit size of keys used for Zobrist hashing